Estimating Model Performance Under Covariate Shift Without Labels: Conclusion

-We introduced \themethod, a novel approach for accurately estimating the performance of classification models without labels when faced with covariate shift.
-We developed an evaluation methodology for performance estimation methods.
-This methodology encompasses dataset preparation, benchmark implementation, and the introduction of new evaluation metrics that are essential for aggregating results from multiple datasets and model monitoring scenarios.
-We employed this evaluation methodology to assess \themethod alongside other methods, analyzing over 900 model-dataset pairs and generating more than 36,000 data chunks for thorough evaluation.
-The results show that \themethod provided more accurate performance estimates than other evaluated methods.
+We introduced PAPE, an innovative approach for accurately estimating the performance of binary classification models when faced with covariate shift.
+We examined its theoretical properties and provided a bound for its estimation error for composable metrics under approximate calibration.
+We performed rigorous testing for PAPE using real-world datasets drawn from US Census data, introducing novel evaluation metrics essential for aggregating results over multiple datasets and model monitoring scenarios.
+We analyzed over 900 model-dataset pairs and generated more than 36,000 data chunks for thorough evaluation.
+The results demonstrated that PAPE significantly outperforms existing methods across all metrics assessed.

-Looking ahead, our future work will focus on quantifying the errors and uncertainties associated with these estimates and developing estimation intervals.
-A key source of error in our current methodology is the neglect of calibration errors, as indicated by \themethod's use of equation \ref{eq:a1}.
-To address this, we plan to implement the calibration of \(f\) within a cross-validation loop and estimate the conditional target probability \(P(Y=1|s)\) for calibrated scores as a probability distribution, specifically using a Beta distribution.
-This will allow us to sample from this distribution for each \(s\) and generate, using equation \ref{eq:a1}, a distribution of estimated performance metrics.
-Apart from that, we are actively looking for other sources of relevant datasets to extend our evaluation and better assess performance estimation methods.